skip to content

 Historically, the Canada Revenue Agency (CRA) has allowed the payment subject to withholding tax to exclude the portion that is a reimbursement of expenses, provided the expenses and the Canadian service fees are itemized separately on the invoicing documents.

-Earlier this year, however, the CRA modified its position with respect to withholding tax requirements for expenses that are subcontractor fees for services rendered in Canada.
-This new position applies to reimbursements of subcontractor fees paid after September 30, 2024.
+In 2024, the CRA modified its position with respect to withholding tax requirements for expenses that are subcontractor fees for services rendered in Canada.
+At that time, the CRA announced that its new position would apply to reimbursements of subcontractor fees paid after September 30, 2024.
+However, in August 2025, the CRA communicated to stakeholders that it will reinstate its previous administrative position to provide Regulation 105 withholding tax relief on subcontractor fee reimbursements, retroactive from September 2024 to June 30, 2026.
+This provides time for the CRA to complete stakeholder consultations on this issue.

-How does this impact businesses and contractors?
+How does the CRA’s new position impact businesses and contractors?
 A practical example

 To understand the change in position on Regulation 105 withholdings on subcontractor fees, let’s consider the following scenario provided by the CRA: